dagbjorn/microcoffeeoncloud/README.md

 - AWSCloudFormationFullAccess
 - IAMFullAccess

-In addition, the managed policies above must be accompanied by the following inline policy:
+In addition to the managed policies above, also create the following inline policy:

-Policy name: Inline_Policy_EKS_Cluster
+ - Policy name: Inline\_Policy\_EKS_Cluster
-Policy document:
+ - Policy document:

     {
         "Version": "2012-10-17",